Higgs flavor phenomenology in a supersymmetric left-right model with parity: The LR symmetric model with SUSY

 where $\tau^A_R = \sigma^A/2$ is the representation matrix for $SU(2)_R$ and $A=1,2,3$.
 Here, we assume that the scalar partners of the SM fermions do not develop VEVs due to the positive soft mass squared. $\xi$ is the FI-term for the $U(1)_{B-L}$.
 The symmetry breaking, $SU(2)_R\times U(1)_{B-L} \to U(1)_Y$, is realized if the vacuum is located at

 In fact, this is one of the global minimum of the scalar potential where the SUSY breaking effects are negligible, i.e.

 and

 The D-term conditions are satisfied if $\abs{v_R} = \abs{\ol{v}_R}$ and $\xi = 0$.
 The values of $\abs{v_R} = \abs{\ol{v}_R}$ and $\vev{S}$ are fixed such that the F-term conditions in Eq.~\eqref{eq-Fterm} are satisfied.
 Phenomenologically, the symmetry breaking scale should be at $\order{10^{13} \mathchar`- 10^{14}}$ GeV for the type-I seesaw mechanism.
-Note that the bi-doublets $\Phi_a$ are not coupled with $\Delta_R$ due to $U(1)_{B-L}$ at the renormalizable level, and hence the Higgs doublets are free from the large VEVs of $\Delta_R$ and $\ol{\Delta}_R$~\footnote{ We assume that the Higgs bi-doublets do not have large mass terms nor renormalizable coupling with $S$, so that the $\mu$-terms are at the SUSY breaking scale.
+Note that for tiny neutrino masses, the LR breaking scale can be lower than $10^{14}$ GeV, as explained in e.g., Refs.~\cite{Gluza:2002vs,Kersten:2007vk,Xing:2009in,He:2009ua,Adhikari:2010yt,Ibarra:2010xw,Ibarra:2011xn,Cely:2012bz,Dev:2013oxa,Lopez-Pavon:2015cga,Das:2017nvm,CarcamoHernandez:2019kjy}.
+In our analysis, the neutrino Yukawa couplings are assumed to be $\mathcal{O}(1)$, and therefore, we consider high-scale LR breaking throughout this paper.
+It is important that the bi-doublets $\Phi_a$ are not coupled with $\Delta_R$ due to $U(1)_{B-L}$ at the renormalizable level, and hence the Higgs doublets are free from the large VEVs of $\Delta_R$ and $\ol{\Delta}_R$~\footnote{ We assume that the Higgs bi-doublets do not have large mass terms nor renormalizable coupling with $S$, so that the $\mu$-terms are at the SUSY breaking scale.
 These would be prohibited by e.g. discrete R symmetry~\cite{Lee:2010gv,Lee:2011dya}. }.

 We introduce $SU(2)_L$ triplet fields, $\Delta_L$ and $\overline{\Delta_L}$, in order to make the model invariant under the LR exchanging transformation,

 The Yukawa matrices for quarks are hermitian due to the LR symmetry~\footnote{ The symmetry also requires $\mu^{ab}$ to be real. }, and hence the $\theta_{\rm{QCD}}$ term would be sufficiently suppressed at the QCD scale.
 The superpotential involving those triplets are given by